ricoleone/secure_sw/README.md

 # secure_sw
-Code for developing secure software
+Code for developing secure software course at the University of Delaware